Services

 • H&E stain slide: 0.5 day

-• IHC/IF/ISH: Immunolocalization TAT depends on whether the antibody has been validated and used in species and tissue of interest.
+• IHC/IF/ISH: TAT depends on whether the antibody has been validated in species and tissue of interest.
 Contact Ann Fu to discuss your project before harvesting samples or purchasing your antibodies.

 Consultations/Grants